ITensor/ITensors.jl/docs/src/examples/DMRG.md

   # The expected gap of the transverse field Ising
   # model is given by Eg = 2*|h-1|
   #
-  # (The DMRG gap will have finite-size corrections.)
+  # (The DMRG gap will have finite-size corrections)
   #
   println("DMRG energy gap = ",energy1-energy0);
   println("Theoretical gap = ",2*abs(h-1));